baliganikhil/JS_Grid/README.md

 Other parameters (optional) are explained against them in the example call below

-     renderGrid ({"id": "myGrid", 						// target where grid will be rendered "label": label,							// heading or label in table or form resp "data": data,								// Data as array of objects or object "element_type": type,						// Object with data types for rendering (see above) "qbeEnabled": qbeEnabled,					// Array with true/false for Query By Example "multiSelect": false,						// Flag indicating if multiple rows or single can be selected "container": "table",						// container = table/form - Control to be rendered "actionButtonPosition":"line",			// If this line is included, Add/Delete buttons appear at end of each table row "onDelete": custom_function_delete,		// Function to be called on pressing of delete button "onDeleteIsCallback": true,				// Should perform default action as well as custom function "onSave": custom_function_save,			// Function to be called on pressing of save button "onAdd": custom_function_add,				// Function to be called on pressing of add button "onSearch": custom_function_add,			// Function to be called on pressing of search button "addVisible": "false",					// Indicates whether Add button should be visible "deleteVisible": "false",					// Indicates whether Delete button should be visible "saveVisible": "false",					// Indicates whether Save button should be visible "searchVisible": "false",					// Indicates whether Search button should be visible "exportVisible": "false",					// Indicates whether Export button should be visible "sort": true,								// Indicates whether Sorting feature is enabled "draggableRows": true,					// Indicates whether Rows can be moved up and down by dragging "draggableCols": true,					// Indicates whether Columns can be repositioned by dragging "action": action_value,					// Action of Form - POST, GET, PUT etc.
+    renderGrid ({"id": "myGrid",            // target where grid will be rendered "label": label,                         // heading or label in table or form resp "data": data,                           // Data as array of objects or object "element_type": element_type,           // Object with data types for rendering (see above) "qbeEnabled": qbeEnabled,               // Array with true/false for Query By Example "multiSelect": false,                   // Flag indicating if multiple rows or single can be selected "container": "table",                   // container = table/form/chart - Control to be rendered "actionButtonPosition":"line",          // If this line is included, Add/Delete buttons appear at end of each table row
+        "onDelete": custom_function_delete,     // Function to be called on pressing of delete button "onDeleteIsCallback": true,             // Should perform default action as well as custom function "onSave": custom_function_save,         // Function to be called on pressing of save button "onAdd": custom_function_add,           // Function to be called on pressing of add button "onSearch": custom_function_add,        // Function to be called on pressing of search button "addVisible": "false",                  // Indicates whether Add button should be visible "deleteVisible": "false",               // Indicates whether Delete button should be visible "saveVisible": "false",                 // Indicates whether Save button should be visible "searchVisible": "false",               // Indicates whether Search button should be visible "exportVisible": "false",               // Indicates whether Export button should be visible "sort": true,                           // Indicates whether Sorting feature is enabled "draggableRows": true,                  // Indicates whether Rows can be moved up and down by dragging "draggableCols": true,                  // Indicates whether Columns can be repositioned by dragging "action": action_value,                 // Action of Form - POST, GET, PUT etc.
-     			  "method": method_name						// Method called on submitting form
+        "method": method_name,                  // Method called on submitting form "chart_type": "line",                   // Chart type - can be among line, pie and bar "chart_props": {"chart_size": [300, 220], // Chart properties: Size [width, height] Position [x, y] "chart_pos": [20, 10]}
     });

 #### External Dependencies